MVA's Covid-19 Follow-up Survey | Click here to participate MVA's Covid-19 Follow-up Survey | Click here to participate →

 The results of befriending can be significant.
 Befriending often provides people with a new direction in life, opens up a range of activities and leads to increased self-esteem and self confidence.
 Befriending can also reduce the burden on other services which people may use inappropriately as they seek social contact.
 96% of people we work with (who have had repeat baseline assessments) have improved in at least one measure of health and wellbeing, 53% are less anxious, and 38% have reduced their use of health services.

-We help to connect people with activities which are going on in the communities around us; we provide either one-to-one or telephone befrienders, and we run park chat sessions across Medway, as well as a WhatsApp social and walking group.
-We also run Zoom chat sessions twice a week for our Members.
-Over the pandemic our volunteers have been making around 150 calls per week to isolated people in Medway.
+We help to connect people with activities which are going on in the communities around us; we provide either one-to-one or telephone befrienders and run two weekly group meetings as well as monthly Bingo and seated exercise to music sessions across Medway.

-We are taking new referrals to our service too- so if you are aware of someone who is on their own, and perhaps self-isolating, you (or they) can get in touch and we will do our best to help.
+We are taking new referrals to our service too - so if you are aware of someone who is on their own, you (or they) can get in touch and we will do our best to help.

 The referral form can be downloaded from here.